Yaqui Wars: Later developments

 15,000 to 60,000 Yaquis perished in deportations in 1900 through 1911.
 Following the outbreak of the Mexican Revolution in 1910, Yaqui warriors joined all of the armies of the major rebel factions.
 They also began resettling their ancestral lands along the Rio Yaqui.
 In 1911, Díaz was exiled and President Francisco Madero took office.
 He is said to have promised the Yaqui people compensation for their losses but by 1920, when the main phase of the war ended, the promises were forgotten.
 By 1916, Mexican generals, such as Álvaro Obregón, began establishing estates on Yaqui land during the revolution and this led to renewed hostilities between the natives and the military.

 It was during this period of the conflict that the United States Army fought the last battle of the American Indian Wars.
 In January 1918, a small group of about thirty natives were intercepted by Buffalo Soldiers of the 10th Cavalry, just across the international border, near Arivaca, Arizona.
 In the thirty-minute skirmish that followed, the Yaqui commander was killed and a handful of others were taken prisoner.
 The last major engagement of the Yaqui Wars came almost ten years later in what is called "The Yaqui Revolt of 1926–1928."
 The battle began in April 1927 at Cerro del Gallo (Hill of the Rooster.
 Yaqui name: Totoi-ta-kuse'epo).
 On April 28, 1927, the Los Angeles Times reported that Mexican Federal Troops had captured 415 Yaquis, including 26 men, 214 women, and 175 children.
 It was reported in the Mexican newspaper El Universal that because the Yaqui had withdrawn in the mountains, the Mexican Federal Staff had decided to undertake a major offensive against them.
-Operations would be directed by General Obregón, assisted by the General Manzo.
+Operations would be directed by General Obregón, assisted by General Manzo.
 According to another report published on October 5, 1927, 12,000 "federales" were soon to present in the state of Sonora, equipped with 8mm machine guns, airplanes and poison gas.
 On October 2, 1927, the Los Angeles Times reported that General Francisco R. Manzo, Commander of the federal forces in Sonora, had informed President Calles that he expected the Yaqui chieftain, Luis Matius, would soon surrender after holding out in the Bacatete Mountains for more than a year.
 After that, some minor warfare continued into 1929 but the violence was quelled mainly by bombings from the Mexican Air Force.
 The Mexican Army also established posts at all of the Yaqui settlements.
 This action prevented future conflict.